manishborikar92/Authentication/README.md

 ## Security Considerations

 - **CORS:**
-  The backend is configured using the `cors` middleware to allow requests from the frontend’s origin (e.g., `http://localhost:5173`).
+  The backend is configured using the `cors` middleware to allow requests from the frontend's origin (e.g., `http://localhost:5173`).

 - **Input Validation & Sanitization:**
   Uses `express-validator` for validating inputs and `express-mongo-sanitize` to prevent NoSQL injection attacks.